 Emotional Development

 a) To be emotionally developed means to have an understanding of your own emotional literacy: having the ability to understand, express, and respond to emotions in oneself and others in a healthy supportive way (Nicholson, 2021).
 There are many ways that the course materials present how a teacher’s emotional development can influence students’ learning.
 In the case study on Jake, it can be seen that Mr. H has a low emotional intelligence.
 This is proven because of Mr. H’s lack of awareness of emotions.
 Instead of approaching Jake with a behavioural approach, Mr. H responds with annoyance when Jake is not meeting expectations.
 According to Yans et al., teachers need to create relationships with their classroom, and this includes each individual student.
 Mr. H does not have this connection with Jake and it seems that he struggles with making this connection.
 The case study presents that Mr. H also influences Jake's learning by having a lower emotional intelligence from rewarding him when he does well.
 According to Yans et al., intrinsic motivation (through praise) encourages students to make connections between behaviours and the praise.
 Mr. H instead supports Jake through extrinsic motivation, compelling Jake to only be motivated by the reward.
 Mr. H does not see how this is impacting Jake in a negative way due to his low emotional intelligence.
 Mr. H fails to make a meaningful connection with Jake, and fails to be a mentor in addressing behavioural skills (Farmer, et al).
 In turn, Jake’s success in the classroom is affected in a negative way.
 In relation, the NVC video shows a teacher with very high emotional intelligence.
 When behavioural challenges arise in the classroom, the teacher makes a point to involve every party and figure out exactly why students are acting out by asking them how they feel.
 This is a fantastic example of using behaviourism in the classroom.
-Students benefit from having a teacher with high emotional intelligence because, according to the PowerPoint on Emotional Development, their teacher is using their EI to develop their students EI.
+Students benefit from having a teacher with high emotional intelligence because, according to the PowerPoint on Emotional Development, their teacher is using their EI to develop their students’ EI.
 This allows students to be intuitive with their thoughts and think about their reasoning behind their actions.